Will Benson Player Props: Reds vs. Giants

 - Benson is hitting .287 with four doubles, four triples, four home runs and 21 walks.

-- He has hit a home run in four games this season (8.9%), leaving the park in 2.8% of his plate appearances.
+- He has gone deep in 8.9% of his games this year, and 2.8% of his trips to the dish.

-- Benson has picked up an RBI in 15.6% of his games this season, with more than one RBI in 6.7% of his games.
+- In 15.6% of his games this year, Benson has notched at least one RBI.
+In three of those games (6.7%) he recorded more than one RBI.

-- He has scored in 15 games this season, with multiple runs four times.
+- He has scored in 33.3% of his games this year, with more than one run scored in 8.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.